civicrm/civicrm-setup/docs/getting-started.md

 ## Inspect the model

 The *model* defines any local installation options.
 These values are mostly determined automatically.
-To inspect them, run `cv core:install --debug-model`, as in:
+To inspect them, use the `--debug-model` option, as in:

 ```
 $ cv core:install --debug-model